 Native to the Amazon rainforest, Camu camu is practically glowing with vitamin C -- it has 60 times more vitamin C per serving than an orange!
 Blueberries are extremely high in antioxidants, as is swiss chard (also from Brooklyn Grange), and avocados are full of beneficial fats.
 If you’re looking for midday recharge, this smoothie will not only amp up your energy, but will make you feel stronger, thanks to those healthy avocado fats and almond protein.

 High in fiber but low in sugar, blueberries contain vitamins C and K. Continuously ranked as a highly nutritious food, regular consumption of blueberries has also recently been shown to help fight against Alzheimer’s disease.
 Another super nutritious food, hemp seeds are considered a “perfect protein” because they contain 20 amino acids, including the 9 essential amino acids that our bodies don’t produce on their own.
 Double the protein with some heart-healthy cashews, and add some spinach for vitamins K and A, and you’ve got a balanced, hydrating snack for any time of day.

 Blueberries are one of the healthiest berries you can eat.
 Not only do these low sugar berries have more antioxidants per serving than almost any other fruit, studies have found that they may help block the growth of tumor cells.
-Combining them with bananas and oats makes a powerhouse smoothie that will keep you full and full of energy for hours, and patty pan squash (a small, saucer-shaped summer squash) provides ample amounts of vitamin C, folate and B-6.
-Easily digestible and naturally fat free, pea protein is a great addition to any smoothie because it’s usually quite easy to digest, even for people with sensitive stomachs.
+Combining them with bananas and pea protein makes a powerhouse smoothie that will keep you full and full of energy for hours, and summer squash provides ample amounts of vitamin C, folate and B-6.

 Coming in at only 20 calories, a small yellow squash has virtually no fat, but a lot of fiber and good, complex carbohydrates.
 It’s also quite a sweet vegetable, and blends seamlessly with the tartness of apple and and blueberries.
 Acai berry powder contains a good percentage of antioxidants and fiber per serving, and walnuts have a nice dose of vitamin E, which is great for glowing skin.